neondatabase/website/content/docs/guides/vercel-overview.md

 ---
-title: Neon and Vercel integration overview
+title: Neon and Vercel overview
 subtitle: Learn about different ways you can integrate Neon and Vercel
 enableTableOfContents: true
 isDraft: false